Boolean-valued model: Boolean-valued models and generic objects over countable transitive models

 (The model of ZF constructed like this is not transitive.
-In practice one applies the Mostowski collapsing theorem to turn this into a transitive model.)
+In practice one applies the Mostowski collapse lemma to turn this into a transitive model.)

 We have seen that forcing can be done using Boolean-valued models, by constructing a Boolean algebra with ultrafilter from a poset with a generic subset.
 It is also possible to go back the other way: given a Boolean algebra B, we can form a poset P of all the nonzero elements of B, and a generic ultrafilter on B restricts to a generic set on P. So the techniques of forcing and Boolean-valued models are essentially equivalent.